-The Partners in the 2014-19 HONO WHS

-Management Plan are Historic Environment

-Scotland (HES), Orkney Islands Council (OIC),
+The Partners in managing HONO WHS are Historic Environment Scotland (HES), Orkney Islands Council (OIC), NatureScot and the RSPB.

-Scottish Natural Heritage (SNH) and the Royal

-Society for the Protection of Birds (RSPB).

 Historic Environment Scotland manages the individual monuments that make up the WHS, while the other partners are involved in the wider management of the WHS and buffer zone.

-A WHS coordinator ensures effective liaison between the partners and drives forward the implementation, monitoring and revision of the Management Plan and associated action plan, promotes the OUV and public benefit of the WHS, increases awareness and understanding among partners, stakeholders and the public, and serves as a central point for advice.
+A WHS coordinator: ensures effective liaison between the partners; drives forward the implementation, monitoring and revision of the Management Plan and associated action plan; promotes the OUV and public benefit of the WHS; increases awareness and understanding among partners stakeholders and the public; and serves as a central point for advice.